CarlosAmadeo7/Machine-learning-of-a-breast-cancer-dataset-/README.md

 # Integrating machine learning and pathway analysis to decode biological insights from the TCGA_BRCA dataset
 ## Description
-1. This is a personal objective of becoming proficient in RNA_seq analysis, especially in performing differential gene expression.
-2. In order to fulfill my objective, I decided to take data from the paper: "The E3 Ubiquitin Ligase Nedd4L Acts as a Checkpoint Against Activation in Quiescent Muscle Stem Cells": https://www.biorxiv.org/content/10.1101/2023.05.10.540205v1 where the authors studied the role of Ubiquitin Protease in muscle stem cells with slow turnover and the effect of Nedd4L deletion in the exit of quiescence.
-3. There are two datasets in this paper: Muscle Stem Cells vs Myoblasts, and Nedd4L_WT_KO_LFC_counts.
-For the purpose of this project, I have taken the first dataset of " Muscle Stem Cells vs Myoblasts " with 3 samples per cell tissue.
-4. I chose to use pydeseq2 package for the task.
+1. In this repository I intend to show how machine learning classification methods and pathway analysis can lead to decoding biological insights into breast cancer.
+2. The TCGA_BRCA dataset can be downloaded following the R script uploaded in this repository.
+3. The dataset consists of the transcriptome profile ( Gene expression quantification ) of differnet patients with breast cancer, more details about it can be found at this link: https://portal.gdc.cancer.gov/projects/TCGA-BRCA
+4.
+5.

-5. All the code can be examined in the Jupyter Notebook present in the repository.
+7. All the code can be examined in the Jupyter Notebook present in the repository.